dslm4515/MultiLib-LFS/README.md

 Entire build will build all packages from source.
 There are 4 stages:
 <ol>
-<li>Cross-tools - Create a very basic toolchain with host's own tool chain.
-This will be used to build the next stage.
-It also allows the next stage to be independent from the host's compiler, useful for hosts not using glibc. </li>
+<li>Create the intial toolchain that will be used to isolate the new tools from the host system. </li>
-<li>Tools - Creates the tool chain that will be used in the next stage.
-Resulting toolchain is sandboxed from host and makes it portable across other systems, regardless of libc implementation.
-Only enough packages are built to chroot and build the rest under chroot.</li>
+<li>Cross-compile basic utilities using the just built cross-toolchain.</li>
-<li>Chroot - Once the minimal toolchain is built, enter chroot and build the rest of the toolchain.</li>
+<li>Enter a "chroot" environment, where we use the new tools to build all the rest of the tools needed to create the LFS system. </li>
-<li>Final - Build the final system under chroot with toolchain.</li>
+<li>Build the final system under chroot with toolchain.</li>
 </ol>

 # Prebuilt Toolchain

 If this project has been built before, the old/previous toolchain (tools) can be upgraded to build a newer LFS build.
-Alternatively, a prebuilt toolchain can be downloaded from past releases and upgraded to build this version.
-Cross-tools will not be built or required.
+Alternatively, a prebuilt toolchain can be downloaded from past releases and upgraded to build this version... this is yet to be documented.

 ## Directory
 <ul>